umutphp/php-docker-images-for-ci/README.md

 # php-docker-images-for-ci

-A repository with a set of Docker files created from official PHP images with some CI tools
+A repository with a set of Docker files created from official PHP images (latest version per master master branches) with some CI tools.

+List of images;
+- php:5.6
+- php:7.0
+- php:7.1
+- php:7.2
+- php:7.3

 ## List of CI Tools ##
 - [PHP Code Sniffer](https://github.com/squizlabs/PHP_CodeSniffer)